-Q: Do you use the zodiac?
-Which one?
+Q: Do you use the zodiac or houses?
+Which ones?

-A: I use the western tropical zodiac.
-I am also currently using the placidus house system in my consultations, though I have been treading into the territory of whole-sign-houses with some curiosity lately.
+A: I use the western tropical zodiac and the whole sign house system.
 Though I use these systems I still refer mainly to the positions of the planets during consultations.
 I will refer to house or sign placement only when I feel it adds something important and accessible to myself or my clients.
 This is partly because of my training within the lineage of archetypal astrology and partly because the angular positions of the planets and the multi-valence of the archetypes that they represent often contain plenty of material to discuss already.

-Q: What is your opinion of sidereal astrology/Vedic astrology/Mayan astrology/other lineage?
+Q: What is your opinion of sidereal astrology/Vedic astrology/Mayan astrology/Hellenistic/other lineage?

 A: I love them!
-I am not an expert in any one tradition (who is?!) but I have landed in the lineage I’m in because of my own choices, my own fate, and my own love for the depth with which it speaks to me.
+I have landed in the lineage I’m in because of my own choices, my own fate, and my own love for the depth with which it speaks to me.
 This does not make me feel competitive in any way toward any other lineages – I will need many lifetimes to study them all.

 Q: Can you tell me what I ate for breakfast based on my chart?